The Hele-Shaw semi-flow: Applications of the boundary Harnack inequality

 \begin{theorem} Consider an integer $d\ge 1$ and a real number $s>d/2+1$.
 For any initial data $h_0$ in $H^s(\xR^d)$, there exists a unique solution \be h\in C^0([0,+\infty);H^s(\xR^d))\cap C^\infty((0,+\infty)\times \xR^d), \ee to the Cauchy problem

 \end{theorem} \begin{proof} We have recalled (see Theorem~\ref{T:Cauchy}) that the Cauchy problem is well-posed locally in time for smooth initial data.
-To obtain Theorem~\ref{T:Cauchyglobal}, we will combine three ingredients: \begin{enumerate} \item A continuation argument which states that smooth solutions persist as long as some H\"older norm of the slope is controlled.\footnote{This step is not mandatory.
+More precisely, there exists a time $T>0$ and a unique local solution $h \in C^0([0,T]; H^s(\xR^d))$ with $T$ and $\sup_{0\le t \le T} \Vert h(t) \Vert_{H^s}$ bounded by constants depending only on $d$, $s$ and $ \Vert h_0 \Vert_{H^s}$.
+To obtain Theorem~\ref{T:Cauchyglobal}, we will combine four ingredients: \begin{enumerate} \item A continuation argument which states that smooth solutions persist as long as some H\"older norm of the slope is controlled.\footnote{This step is not mandatory.
 Instead of proving a blow-up criterion for Sobolev solutions involving the control of some H\"older norm, one can aim to directly solve the Cauchy problem for initial data in H\"older spaces.
 However, one needs a sharp result valid for any initial data $h_0$ in $C^{1,\alpha}$ for some $\alpha>0$.
 Antontsev, Gon\c{c}alves, and Meirmanov have addressed this issue in their work \cite{MR1942849} for the case when $N=2$.
 Let us mention that we will extend this analysis to the general problem in arbitrary dimensions in a future study.} \item A positive lower and an upper bound on the velocity of the interface in terms of $\Vert h(t,.) \Vert_{C^{1,\alpha}}$.
 This related to the Taylor sign condition and it is the subject of Proposition~\ref{prop:taylor} in the appendix. \item A maximum principle for the slope proven in Corollary \ref{cor:graph}. \item The boundary Harnack inequality to control some H\"older norm of the slope in terms of its $L^\infty$-norm and the distance from the initial surface. \end{enumerate}

-The third point is already known (see~\e{n82}).
-The other two are in themselves fairly routine adaptations of already known results.
-The last point is an observation of Athanasapoulos and Caffarelli \cite{AtCa-1985}.
-In a sense, the novelty here is the observation that one can use the formulation of the obstacle problem introduced in Section~\ref{S:2} to solve this problem.
+We emphasize that the third point is already known (see~\eqref{n32}), while the key ingredient to prove the final point is an observation by Athanasopoulos and Caffarelli~\cite{AtCa-1985}.
+In a sense, the main novelty here is the second point and the observation that one can use the formulation of the obstacle problem introduced in Section~\ref{S:2} to solve this problem.